 Maximum Residential Solar PV System Size in WA

-If you’re looking at investing in a solar PV system, you may be wondering what the maximum sized system you’re able to invest in is.
+If you’re looking at investing in a solar power system, you may be wondering what the maximum sized system you’re able to invest in is.

 Unfortunately, the answer is not a simple number.
-The maximum sized inverter you’re able to install will depend on three things, what phase you are; if you want to receive STCs; and if you want to be eligible for REBS, the Renewable Energy Buyback Scheme.
+The maximum sized solar inverter you’re able to install will depend on three things, what phase you are; if you want to receive STCs; and if you want to be eligible for DEBS, the Distributed Energy Buyback Scheme.

-If your home is located in WA and takes Single Phase electricity, the maximum inverter size you can install is 5kW.
-This has been decided by Western Power, the state’s Network Operator.
+If your home is located in WA and takes single-phase electricity, the maximum solar inverter size you can install is 5kW.
+This has been decided by Western Power, the state’s network operator.

-The maximum size you’re allowed to install will differ state to state.
-For more information, please contact your local Network Operator.
+The maximum size you’re allowed to install will differ from state to state.
+For more information on what is applicable for your state, please contact your local network operator.

 It achieves this through small-scale technology certificates, commonly known as STCs.
-The number of STCs any given renewable energy system generates depends on its location in Australia, the year it was installed, and the amount of clean electricity it is expected to produce up until January 2031, when it is being phased out.
+The number of STCs any given renewable energy system generates depends on its location in Australia, the year it was installed, and the amount of solar power it is expected to produce up until January 2031, when it is being phased out.

 In fact, The Clean Energy Council Solar PV Design Guidelines recommend that you oversize your array by up to 33%, due to the fact that the maximum power output of a solar panel is measured under ideal test conditions, which do not often occur in real life.
 Therefore, it’s extremely rare that your solar panels will produce at their maximum STC rated output.

-Downsizing your inverter slightly and spending more on additional panels may increase your systems output, and provide a better financial outcome than simply matching the inverter and panels sizes.
+Downsizing your inverter slightly and spending more on additional panels may increase your solar power system’s output and provide a better financial outcome than simply matching the inverter and solar panels sizes.

 While 5kW is often referred to as the maximum inverter size for residential systems in WA, it’s not strictly 100% accurate for three phase homes.

-Assuming Western Power gives you approval, you can install an inverter above 5kW in size.
-However, in doing so you’ll lose the eligibility to join Synergy’s Renewable Energy Buyback Scheme (REBS), more commonly known as a feed-in tariff.
+Assuming Western Power gives you approval, you can install a solar inverter above 5kW in size.
+However, in doing so you’ll lose the eligibility to receive feed-in tariffs through Synergy’s Distributed Energy Buyback Scheme (DEBS).

-This means you won’t receive any money for the electricity you export to the grid.
-Many homeowners are understandably unwilling to do this.
-However, if you have an extremely high energy usage/bill, it may be worth exceeding the 5kW limit.
+This means you won’t receive any money for the solar power you export to the grid.
+Many homeowners are understandably unwilling to do this, however if you have an extremely high energy usage/bill, it may be worth exceeding the 5kW limit.

-Although you won’t be receiving a feed-in tariff, if your electricity consumption is high enough that you need an inverter larger than 5kW, you probably wouldn’t have been sending much electricity back to the grid with a smaller system anyway.
+While you won’t be receiving a feed-in tariff, if your electricity consumption is high enough that you need an inverter larger than 5kW, you probably wouldn’t have been sending much electricity back to the grid with a smaller solar power system anyway.

-Therefore, it makes more financial sense to invest in a bigger system, and offset more of the electricity you would have purchased from the grid for 26 cents per unit.
+With this in mind, it makes more financial sense to invest in a bigger solar energy system and offset more of the electricity you would have purchased from the grid for 26 cents per unit.
 After all, this is where the real savings of solar come from.

-Having installed over 8,000 systems around WA, Infinite Energy are experts in designing solar PV systems to suit every home and family.
+Having installed over 18,000 systems around WA, Infinite Energy are the experts in designing solar power systems to suit every home and family.